cscheid/cscheid.net/courses/fal15/cs630/syllabus.md

 # Attendance Policy

-The UA’s policy concerning Class Attendance and Administrative Drops is available at: http://catalog.arizona.edu/2015-16/policies/classatten.htm
+Please refer to UA's [policy concerning Class Attendance and Administrative Drops](http://catalog.arizona.edu/2015-16/policies/classatten.htm).

 Participating in the course and attending lectures and other course events are vital to the learning process.
 As such, attendance is